gr-kim-94/StompClientLib/README.md

 ```swift
 socketClient.isSendPing = true
 ```
-The default value for isSendPing is false and sendPingTimer is 3 seconds.
+The default value for isSendPing is false and sendPingTimeInterval is 10 seconds.

 # StompClientLibDelegate